Aviation and Aerospace University, Bangladesh

-Aviation and Aerospace University, Bangladesh is a public university in Bangladesh.
+Aviation and Aerospace University, Bangladesh (AAUB) is a public university in Bangladesh.
 It is funded by the government and is Bangladesh's first higher educational institution on aerospace engineering.
 It is the 46th public university of Bangladesh.
 The permanent campus of AAUB is situated in Lalmonirhat, beside Lalmonirhat Airport.
 As per the admission circular the Aeronautical Engineering program began in January 2020.

 History

 On July 11, 2018, the UGC drafted a law and submitted it to the Ministry of Education for setting up an aviation university in Bangladesh.
 At the Council of Ministers meeting on September 28, 2018, the approval for establishing this university/institution was granted, along with three more universities receiving policy approval on the same day.
-On February 28, 2019, education minister Dipu Moni placed a bill in the National Parliament regarding the inauguration of this institution and it was passed.
+On February 28, 2019, former education minister Dipu Moni placed a bill in the National Parliament regarding the inauguration of this institution and it was passed.
 A temporary office has been set up at the old airport at Tejgaon, Dhaka to handle the activities of the university.
 Air Vice-Marshal AHM Fazlul Haque has been appointed as the founding Vice Chancellor of the institution on May 26, 2019.
 The current Vice Chancellor of the university is Air Vice-Marshal ASM Fakhrul Islam.

 After the fall of the Sheikh Hasina-led Awami League government, Bangabandhu Sheikh Mujibur Rahman Aviation and Aerospace University was renamed to Aviation and Aerospace University, Bangladesh.